 By organizing and incorporating data into Gantt charts, process diagrams, team calendars, and other work breakdown structures, for example, you can use visualization to provide everyone involved with a detailed, real-time view of your project.

 Visual mapping software is a highly effective way for you and your team to:

-- discover connections between ideas, activities, and data that might not be self-evident, and
+- Discover connections between ideas, activities, and data that might not be self-evident.